-If phasing is not done then the algorithms will zigzag between letters on the paternal and maternal chromosomes to produce false matches.
+If phasing is not done then the algorithms will zigzag between letters on the paternal and maternal chromosomes to produce false matches with distant relatives.

-The companies that use phasing are able to set a lower threshold for matching, because they feel more confident that the matches are real.
+The companies that use phasing are able to set a lower threshold for finding distant relatives, because they feel more confident that the matches are real.

 The companies try to get the balance right, so that they are reporting a reasonable number of matches without too many false ones.

-While matches with close relatives sharing large amounts of DNA can be called with confidence, many matches with more distant cousins are likely to be false.
+While matches with close relatives sharing large amounts of DNA can be called with confidence, many matches with more distant relatives are likely to be false.

 I’ve been able to test both of my parents and I’ve found that 26–36 per cent of my matches at the different companies don’t match either of my parents.

-It is mostly the distant matches that are affected, particularly when matches share 15 cM or less.
+It is mostly the distant relatives that are affected, particularly when matches share 15 cM or less.